syncfusion-content/js-api-docs/api/js/ejGantt.md

 ### groupCollection `array`
 {:#members:groupcollection}

-Collection of data regarding groups available in Gantt
+Specifies the data collection for grouping the resources in resource allocation view in Gantt.

 #### Default Value
 {:.param}